gleezr/Slink/README.md

 ==================
 To add the library to your project:
 - Make sure you have JCenter in your Gradle repositories.
-- Add the following Gradle dependency to your build.gradle.
+- Add the following Gradle dependency to your build.gradle:
 ```Groovy
   compile 'com.gleezr:slink:1.0.3'
 ```